vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

  if you keep your scripts and inputs / outputs organized.
 This generally means the following:

 ### Scripts go in $HOME
-your `$HOME` folder is backed up.
+your $HOME folder is backed up.
 This also means you have a stricter quota, and should use it for scripts and valuables (and not data).
-Under `$HOME`, it's recommended to adopt a structure based on version controlled code.
-For example, I might have a folder `$HOME/projects` and inside that folder I would clone Github repositories that are relevant to my work. **Everything** would be commit, and if you are a pro, you would have testing.
+Under $HOME, it's recommended to adopt a structure based on version controlled code.
+For example, I might have a folder $HOME/projects and inside that folder I would clone Github repositories that are relevant to my work. **Everything** would be commit, and if you are a pro, you would have testing.
 Generally,

-> You should be able to completely rm -rf your entire `$HOME` directory and be able to easily reproduce it because your code is version controlled.
+> You should be able to completely lose your entire $HOME and be OK because the code is under version control.

 ### Data goes in $SCRATCH
-`$SCRATCH` is a good place for temporary data outputs, and `$SCRATCH_LOCAL` for even more temporary (files that are only needed at runtime).
-If you have a more long term data storage resource (e.g., `$OAK` at Stanford) then you might store data here too).
-This means that you might have an equivalent folder setup on `$SCRATCH` for projects, `$SCRATCH/projects` and subfolders of projects under that.
-If it's a shared project between your group, you should put it in `$PI_SCRATCH` or `$OAK`.
+$SCRATCH is a good place for temporary data outputs.
+If you have a more long term data storage resource (e.g., $OAK at Stanford) then you might store data here too).
+This means that you might have an equivalent folder setup here for project data,
+$SCRATCH/projects and subfolders of projects under that.
+If it's a shared project between your group, you could put it in $PI_SCRATCH.
 For example, for my project "LizardLips" with subject folders "LizardA" and "LizardB" I might decide on this output
 structure:

 ```bash